Peanut Butter and Jelly Gooey Bars

 And when several playdates got cancelled at the last minute, more TV. #icountonplaydates #noonegetsthat

 Back to school.
 It’s the season of new.
-New clothes, new backpack.
-New teachers, new books.
-New promises to pack better lunches and make snacks from scratch.
+New clothes, new backpack, new teachers and books…and new promises to pack better lunches and make snacks from scratch.

 And…it’s the season for PB&J, and new PB&J treats.